imwyw/BigData/Base/CDH.md

 grant all on amon.* TO 'amon'@'%' IDENTIFIED BY '123456';
 flush privileges;

-create database hive DEFAULT CHARSET SET utf8;
+create database hive DEFAULT CHARACTER SET utf8;
 grant all on hive.* TO 'hive'@'%' IDENTIFIED BY '123456';
 flush privileges;

-create database oozie DEFAULT CHARSET SET utf8;
+create database oozie DEFAULT CHARACTER SET utf8;
 grant all on oozie.* TO 'oozie'@'%' IDENTIFIED BY '123456';
 flush privileges;